32blogby Studio Mitsu

-This article covers the practical context management patterns I've developed over three months of daily Claude Code use.
-By combining the right CLAUDE.md design patterns with .claudeignore and Plan mode, I've seen a significant boost in productivity — here's exactly how.
+This article covers the practical context management patterns that emerge from real-world Claude Code usage.
+By combining the right CLAUDE.md design patterns with .claudeignore and Plan mode, you can see a significant boost in productivity — here's exactly how.

 Rough token estimates (from experience):

-Context management is fundamentally a design problem: deciding what goes inside the window and what stays out.
+Context management is fundamentally a design problem: deciding what goes inside the window and what stays out — regardless of how large the window is.

 Why Does Claude Code Ignore Your CLAUDE.md?